 Concerns were surrounding the effectiveness of removing live contact from the equation.
 Employers, business owners, CEOs, university deans, and sales experts had their doubts:

-- If they let people work from home, would they be less effective and lazier?
+- Would people working from home be less effective and lazier?
 Would the quality of education drop if university students studied from home?
 What if all staff members involved in a project communicated only via a screen?
-Would they get to know each other, trust each other, work for each other?
+Would they get to know each other, trust each other, and work for each other?

 COVID-19 answered those questions.
 It forced our society to work and learn from home.

-Businesses moved from offices to homes.
-Communication went online.
-Meetings converted to technology-mediated ones.
+Businesses moved from offices to homes, and communication went online.
+As a result, meetings converted to technology-mediated ones.